-All clients have to pay something.
-Your fee will be agreed with you at your Assessment session and will be based on what you can realistically afford.
+· Client fees will be agreed with clients at their Assessment session and will be based on what they can realistically afford.

 British Psychoanalytic Council

 West Hill House, 6 Swains Lane, LONDON, N6 6QS

 2nd Floor, Edward House, 2 Wakley Street, London, EC1V 7LT

 Tel: 0870 167 2131 Fax: 0870 167 2133

 British Association for Counselling and Psychotherapy